novelmartis/novelmartis.github.io/_posts/2022-07-17-mind-uploading.md

 comments: true
 ---

-This article builds upon an older [presentation][prez] of mine on the topic.
+Here are some rough ideas about mind uploading building upon an older [presentation][prez] of mine on the topic.
 The image displayed below was generated using [DALL.E 2][dalle].

 <hr>